cockroachdb/docs/v22.1/show-trace.md

 - A collector that uses the OTLP protocol, such as Lightstep and special builds of Jaeger.
 - The OpenTelemetry (OTEL) collector, which can in turn route them to other tools.
 The OTEL collector is a canonical collector, using the OTLP protocol, that can buffer traces and perform some processing on them before exporting them to Jaeger, Zipkin, and other OTLP tools.
-- To Jaeger or Zipkin using their native protocols.
+- Jaeger or Zipkin using their native protocols.
 This is implemented by using the Jaeger and Zipkin dedicated "exporters" from the OTEL SDK.

 The following [cluster settings](cluster-settings.html) are supported: